 Is it the chin, the cheeks, or the neck area?
 Maybe you have repeated acne outbursts between your eyebrows or on your forehead?
 The place of an acne inflammation is just as important as the type of acne or the factors that caused it.
 More often than not, the location itself can provide us with clues as to what might be causing the problem.

 Generally speaking, most acne appears on the face or the neck, while the more severe types, for example, cystic acne, can also appear on the shoulders, chest or the neck.
-Our concern today are the most common types of acne, however, which generally appear on the cheeks, chin, neck or the forehead.
+Our concern today are the most common types of acne, however, which generally appear on the cheeks.

 Roughly, the face can be divided into two areas when it comes to acne appearance: the T-zone and the U-zone.